-With improved particle filters, the invention of automatic particle counters and the push for ISO 9000 during the ’80s and ’90s, several other attempts were made to create industry standards for cleanliness levels by the Society of Automotive Engineers (SAE), the Aerospace Industries Association of America (AIA) and others.
+With improved particle filters, the invention of automatic particle counters (and today's IoT fluid monitoring technology) and the push for ISO 9000 during the ’80s and ’90s, several other attempts were made to create industry standards for cleanliness levels by the Society of Automotive Engineers (SAE), the Aerospace Industries Association of America (AIA) and others.

 The improvements in particle filters tipped the scales of natural distribution.
 Filters became more efficient at removing larger particles, which made the larger size ranges less representative of the particle distribution in the oil.
 With this change in the natural distribution of particles, ISO decided it was no longer necessary to report the concentration of these larger particle ranges.

 Recognizing the importance of hydraulic oil cleanliness, the shortcomings of NAS 1638 and the deficiencies of other standards organizations, ISO aspired to create a standard that would more accurately reflect the concentration of particles.
 The organization also sought to make its classification or code easier to understand while expanding the standard to all lubricating fluids so there would be one accepted standard across all industries.